Damans227/Containerlive/README.md

 # Containerlive

  Containerlive is a simple application for managing `Docker Containers` on Mac, Linux and Windows.
 It is an open source project built as a management solution for Docker.
 It consists of a web UI that allows you to easily manage your Docker Containers and Images, so far.
-Containerlive, makes use of the [Docker API][DockerJava] to handle its interactions and monitoring of Docker Containers and Images.
+Containerlive, makes use of the [Docker-Java API][DockerJava] to handle its interactions and monitoring of Docker Containers and Images.

  [DockerJava]: https://github.com/docker-java/docker-java